 This post may contain affiliate links.
 Please see our disclosure here.

 Over the years, I have shared several Christmas trees with red and gold and today I will show you how to decorate a stunning Christmas tree!
-Many of you email this week about my red Christmas living room ideas (photo below) asking about tree decorating tips so I put together this post for you – hopefully this answers your questions :).
+Many of you email this week about my red Christmas living room ideas (photo above) asking about tree decorating tips so I put together this post for you – hopefully this answers your questions.

 Red and Gold Christmas Tree